(Also Called 'Endometrial Adenocarcinoma')

 - Total length of menstruation span - The span of menstruation might be a more important factor than the age at which periods started or ended.

-- Family history - Endometrial cancer appears to run in some families who also tend to get a certain type of colon cancer.
+- Family history - Endometrial cancer risk is increased some families who are also at risk to develop a certain type of colon cancer.

 - Earlier pelvic radiation therapy - Radiation used to treat some other cancers can damage the DNA of cells, increasing the risk of a second type of cancer.